 - While writing your resume, tailor it to the firm’s design sense and mission.

 - Focus on being as direct and relevant as possible.

-- Avoid commonly used phrases like “excellent work ethic”, “good communication skills” and “detail-oriented”.
+- Avoid phrases like “excellent work ethic”, “good communication skills” and “detail-oriented”.

 - Personalize each letter.

-- Focus on what you bring to the firm, not what they can do for you.
+- Focus on what you can bring to the job.

 Architecture firms in the Milwaukee and Chicago area seek out students during the annual Interview Day.
 In addition, students can avail of the opportunity to participate in the School’s externship program.
 We receive announcements for positions from the area and from alumni located throughout the country on an ongoing basis, and share these with students.

 - Simplyhired, Indeed, Milwaukeejobs

 - Usajobs – include keyword “pathways” with search

 - American Planning Association